aetheric-oss/se-services/docs/conops.md

 `svc-storage`:
 - Links to multiple storage solutions, paired with specific types of data.
 - Blockchain storage provides defensive "immutable" record keeping for certifications, maintenance records, previous flight plans, FAA confirmations.
-- SQL databases for CRUD operations on flight plans
+- Databases for CRUD operations on flight plans
 - Storage may be local to the services or on a cloud server.